 It is important to apply for a patent and obtain a filing date as soon as possible.
 Anything in the public domain before your application’s filing date can be used to show that your idea is not new.

 Within a year from the filing date you have to file:

 The search gives you an indication of how likely you are to obtain a patent.
 The UK Intellectual Property Office will search for documents showing inventions similar to yours.

 Eighteen months after the patent application is filed, it is published and available for the public to view.
 In this time, you cannot prevent anyone from using your invention.

 Within six months of publication, you must pay a further fee and request an examination.
 The UK Intellectual Property Office may then write to you giving reasons why the invention is not new.
 Sometimes this involves changing the description of the invention or the claims before an agreement is reached.
 This process can be lengthy.

 When the UK Intellectual Property Office agrees that your invention is new and inventive, your patent will be granted.
 It will be published in the UK Intellectual Property Office’s Official Journal and you will be sent a certificate of proof.

-The fact that you own a patent will often deter competitors from using your invention. – on the other side of the coin however – it will also fully illustrate in full detail what your invention is.
-If your invention is being used by someone without your consent you can may be able obtain an injunction to stop them and claim damages.
+The fact that you own a patent will often deter competitors from using your invention. – on the other side of the coin, however, is it will also fully illustrate in full detail what your invention is.
+If your invention is being used by someone without your consent you can be able to obtain an injunction to stop them and claim damages.

 A patent granted by the UK Intellectual Property Office only covers the UK.
 If you are seeking patent protection outside the UK, you must apply separately.